econml.dr.SparseLinearDRLearner

 coef__inference(T)

-The inference for the coefficients in the linear model of the constant marginal treatment effect associated with treatment T.
+Get inference results for the coefficients in the linear model of the constant marginal treatment effect.

 coef__interval(T, *[, alpha])

-The confidence interval for the coefficients in the linear model of the constant marginal treatment effect associated with treatment T.
+Get the confidence interval for the coefficients in the linear model of the constant marginal treatment effect.

 const_marginal_ate([X])